open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/70b3b45a-f014-4574-81eb-cad6d19f93d9)

 ⚠️Note: when replacing these parameters, make sure that you don't accidentally erase the square brackets or the comma after the closing bracket.
-Yes, the code will break without them.
+The code will break without them.

+#### Step 2.2: Choosing the desired retention rate and maximum interval

+Now, you need to choose your `requestRetention`, which denotes the retention rate (i.e. the fraction of the cards recalled successfully) that FSRS will try to achieve.

+As an aid in deciding this value, you can view your past retention rate in Anki stats.
+For example, if your retention rate in the past was 90%, you can set 0.90 as your `requestRetention`.

+You can set a higher `requestRetention` but keep in mind that as you increase the `requestRetention` above 0.90, the review load (reviews/day) would increase very rapidly.
+For the same reason, it is not advisable to use a `requestRetention` greater than 0.97.

+After deciding the value of requestRetention, put this into the scheduler code.
+At the same time, decide the value of `maximumInterval`, which is the maximum interval any card is allowed to attain.
+The value in the FSRS scheduler code overrides the value set in Anki's deck options.

+![ Add screenshot ]

 After performing the above steps, you are ready to start using FSRS.
 Just start reviewing and FSRS will do its work.

-For better results, you are advised to reschedule your existing cards using the FSRS4Anki helper add-on.
+For better results, you are advised to reschedule your existing cards using the FSRS4Anki Helper add-on.
 This is a one-time measure to reschedule the cards that were previously scheduled according to Anki's built-in algorithm.

+Read about the add-on here: https://github.com/open-spaced-repetition/fsrs4anki-helper

 ## Configuring Different Parameters for Different Decks